amazon-braket/amazon-braket-build-tools/README.md

 ## Braket Build Tools

-## Installing the Amazon Braket Python SDK
+## Installing the Amazon Braket Build Tools

 The Amazon Braket Build Tools can be installed with pip as follows: